 226 Marlborough was designed by architect William Whitney Lewis and built in 1881-1882 as the home and medical office of Dr. Clarence John Blake and his wife, Frances (Hughes) Blake.
 He was a physician, aural surgeon, and professor of otology at Harvard Medical School.
 They previously had lived at 19 St. James Avenue.
+They also maintained a home in Martinsville, Maine.

 On October 25, 1879, the Commonwealth of Massachusetts entered into an agreement with Clarence Blake to sell him the land at 226 Marlborough.
 On December 8, 1879, he entered into a party wall agreement with Dr. William F. Whitney, Jr., who had contracted to purchase the land at 228 Marlborough.
 Clarence Blake purchased and took title to the land from the Commonwealth on September 29, 1881.

-The original lot at 226 Marlborough was 26 feet six inches wide, and 226 Marlborough was built so that its western boundary was in the middle of the party wall, but its eastern boundary was on the eastern side of the party wall.
+The original lot at 226 Marlborough was 26 feet six inches wide, and 226 Marlborough was built so that its western boundary was in the middle of the party wall, as was customary, but its eastern boundary was on the eastern side of the party wall.
 On March 26, 1886, Clarence Blake sold the eastern six inches, with the eastern half of the party wall on it, to Albert Geiger, who subsequently built 222-224 Marlborough to the east.

 Click here for an index to the deeds for 226 Marlborough, and click here for further information about the land between the south side of Marlborough and Alley 426, from Exeter to Fairfield.